Those who want a clear window into the health of their leopard gecko should start by monitoring their reptile’s bowel movements and poop.

 If repurposing a container, be sure to cut a large hole in it for your gecko to enter and exit from.

-Please make sure there are no jagged edges that could cut your gecko’s skin as they crawl over it.
+Please ensure no jagged edges could cut your gecko’s skin as they crawl over it.

 Line the hide with a substrate that holds moisture but does not grow mold easily, such as moss or paper towels.